-I. Examples of Level Two Violations include, but are not limited to:
+- I. Examples of Level Two Violations include, but are not limited to: - a.
+Sharing a computer password with another person or using a password that belongs to someone else. - b.

-b.
 Failure to use media control standards or using unapproved devices in the organization's network.
-(Jump drives, flash drives, smart phones, or any device designated as inappropriate by the course or agency).

-c.
-Sharing patient information with individuals who do not have a purpose or identified need to know.

-d.
-Intentionally or purposefully posting or allowing to be posted on the internet or social media PHI related to a particular patient in violation of organization policies for personal reasons.

-e.
-Intentionally accessing any patient's record without a clinical related reason, including searching for the existence of patient records.

-f.
-A second Level One Violation.

-II.
-Disciplinary action Level Two
+(Jump drives, flash drives, smart phones, or any device designated as inappropriate by the course or agency). - c.
+Sharing patient information with individuals who do not have a purpose or identified need to know. - d.
+Intentionally or purposefully posting or allowing to be posted on the internet or social media PHI related to a particular patient in violation of organization policies for personal reasons. - e.
+Intentionally accessing any patient's record without a clinical related reason, including searching for the existence of patient records. - f.
+A second Level One Violation. - II.
+Disciplinary action Level Two - a.

-a.
 A Level Two Violation will be addressed according to the progressive discipline chart.
 A Level Two Violation will be handled as a Level II sanction.
 However, a Level Two Violation may result in a Level III sanction depending on aggravating factors.